Plastic bottles vs. aluminum cans: who'll win the global water fight?

 “That means in some markets aluminum would actually not produce as much greenhouse gas,” Lowden said.

-For a graphic on Carbon Footprint of PET Bottle click, here
+GRAPHIC: Carbon Footprint of PET Bottle - here)

 But while cans could well carve out a niche within the $19 billion-a-year bottled water industry, they are unlikely to sweep the board anytime soon, if ever, industry experts say.